clebert/batis/README.md

 ## Rationale

-Even though [React Hooks](https://reactjs.org/docs/hooks-intro.html) are actually a constrained solution for managing state in actually stateless functional components, they have proven to be very elegant in their design.
+Even though [React Hooks](https://reactjs.org/docs/hooks-intro.html) are actually a constrained solution for managing state and effects in functional stateless components, they have proven to be very elegant in their design.
 In my opinion, they are particularly suitable for modeling finite-state automata.
-I wanted to use this kind of reactive programming in other areas as well.
+I wanted to use this type of reactive programming in areas other than web UI development.
 Therefore I wrote Batis...

 **Note:** With [Loxia](https://github.com/clebert/loxia), I try to shed more light on the modeling of finite-state automata using Batis agents or React